Skip to content

 Replication types

-The Snowflake destination has support for three transformation types that determine how the change data is replicated into Snowflake.
+The Snowflake destination has support for three replication types that determine how the change data is replicated into Snowflake.

 Note